…and that’s the easy part.

 “This job is only answering the phone.
 Sheila really knows the product, but she doesn’t close the sale.”

 Although these are the people most in need of immediate training, everyone in the company needs to know the importance of customer service and how to deal with customers face-to-face and on the phone.
 Why?
 Because everyone represents the company to anyone who asks them what they do for a living.
 That’s a pretty common question sometimes asked by potential customers.
 Some members of the company will be natural customer service representatives (officially or unofficially) because of their personality and communication abilities; some members will reluctantly fall into place and try to do the job by script or rote unfortunately.
 Unless the latter batch is able to humanize what they do, they’ll hurt you more than help you.
-Having impressive people working customer service is critical to your company’s reputation and success.
+Having impressive people working in customer service is critical to your company’s reputation and success.

 Finally, the most important rule for good customer service: don’t force something on somebody he or she doesn’t want.
 Some customers measure information and feel a situation, and if it feels right they’re sold.
 Actually, they are rarely sold; the harder the sale, the less likely they are to buy.
-When they do though, they will be your biggest fan and let the world know about.
+When they do though, they will be your biggest fan and let the world know about it.
 This is opposed to the logical, number-working customer who walks away feeling he got the deal based on his merits, not your company’s.
-You’ll be lucky if he mentions you except to brag on his ability to take advantage of you.
+You’ll be lucky if he mentions you except to brag about his ability to take advantage of you.

 - Educate and train employees on the types of customers, including internal and external.